 Teddy bear takes Detroit airport adventure after being found

-For Detroit airport employee Steven Laudeman, the mission this week was simple: No teddy bear left behind.
 The Southwest Airlines ramp agent learned through social media that the 8-year-old daughter of an old friend lost her stuffed bear named Teddy after flying from Dallas to Detroit Metropolitan Airport.
+Eleanor Dewald's mother, Trish Dewald, put out the digital call after having no success with the airport's lost-and-found operation.

 Add your comments below